pascalmcme/pands-project-2021/README.md

 sns.set_theme(palette="magma") #set color seaborn plots
 ```

 Numpy offers useful tools for working with arrays.
 I use numpy arrays as inputs for the plotting functions.
 Pandas is a tool for data analysis and manipulation.
 I use pandas to import the data and convert it into a data frame, and for summary statistics.
-Matplotlib.pyplot included many different functions for plotting.
-It offers extensive tools for creating and customiing plots.
+Matplotlib.pyplot includes many different functions for plotting.
+It offers extensive tools for creating and customising plots.
 Seaborn offers additional plotting tools and is based on Matplotlib.
 Finally, I use scipy for its statistical testing functions and the f_oneway function is for one-way ANOVA testing.

-For the pandas module I use set_option("precision", 2) which limits decimal outputs to two decimal places.
-For seaborn, I use the set_theme(palette="magma"), which defines the color scheme of seaborn plots.
+For the pandas module I use "set_option("precision", 2)" which limits decimal outputs to two decimal places.
+For seaborn, I use the "set_theme(palette="magma")", which defines the color scheme of seaborn plots.

 # Opening the Data